pedrolpena/rasdial-wrapper/README.txt

 DO THIS ONLY IF NECESSARY, it is highly recommended against.
 "chmod u+s /usr/sbin/pppd"

-to compile client.java type
-"javac client.java"

-to run the resulting .class file
-"java client 127.0.0.1 25000"

-127.0.0.1 is the default ip address and 25000 is the default port

-Make sure the ftp program is already up and running or client.class will timeout and close.

 -------------------------------------------------------
 -INSTALLING WRAPPER FOR RASDIAL (ONLY FOR NON WINDOWS)-
 -------------------------------------------------------